gnachman/iterm2-website/source/_includes/documentation-menu-items.md

 This toggles the visibility of the Profiles tool, which lets you select profiles to open new windows, tabs, and split panes.

 #### Toolbelt > Recent Directories
 This toggles the visibility of the Recent Directories tool.
 It shows recently used directories sorted by a combination of recency and frequency of use.
 You must install <a href="shell_integration.html">Shell Integration</a> for this to know your directory history.
+You can right click a directory to open a context menu that allows you to "start" a directory.
+This keeps it pinned at the bottom of the list so it's easy to find.

 # Window Menu